Introduction

 - QRS Duration: Should be less than 100 milliseconds, representing the duration of ventricular depolarization.

-- QT Duration: The corrected QT duration (QTc) should be less than 460 milliseconds, as prolonged QTc can increase the risk of arrhythmias.
+- QT Interval: The corrected QTc should be less than 460 milliseconds, as measured.

-Understanding these values is crucial for clinicians.
-They help identify normal physiological variations in female patients, which can be assessed through a normal ECG report for female, and facilitate the early detection of potential cardiac issues.
-Recent studies suggest that women frequently exhibit shorter QRS durations and longer QT durations than men.
-This highlights the significance of customized ECG analyses in clinical environments.
+Understanding these values is crucial.
+They help identify abnormalities, which can be assessed through a comprehensive evaluation, and facilitate the diagnosis.
+Recent studies suggest that women frequently exhibit shorter intervals than men.
+This highlights the significance of gender differences in clinical environments.

 Apply Systematic Techniques: Step-by-Step ECG Interpretation